-The Board of Trustees of the University of Liberia maintains authority over the scope, mission, and along with the President & Chief Executive Officer, establishes the strategic direction and fiscal oversight of the university.
+The Board of Trustees of the University of Liberia maintains authority over the scope, mission, along with the President & Chief Executive Officer.
+The BOT establishes the strategic direction and fiscal oversight of the university.
 The President & Chief Executive Officer, along with administrative staff, executes the strategic direction.
 The authority for the governance and control of the University is hereby vested in the Board of Trustees.
 The Board of Trustees exercises the following powers and performs the following duties in relations to the University and in furtherance of its objectives:

 - To make and use a common seal and alter the same at its pleasure;